natfyfe/InterfacultyArtScience2017.github.io/README.md

 | Webpage Structure and file repository |

- Sketches for the printed 'Final Preview Exhibition' poster <br>
+ Finished sketches for the printed 'Final Preview Exhibition' poster <br>
  will be uploaded and viewable in the 'Poster.Designs' folder.